flynn-28/us-zip-codes-dataset/README.md

 Updates upon request.
 Does not include zip+4 code.
 Other data formats uppon request.
+See `example.py` for example usage